yt-project/yt/doc/source/analyzing/fields.rst

 * ``count`` - counts the number of particles in each cell.

-In addition, the :meth:`~yt.data_objects.static_outputs.add_deposited_particle_field` function returns the name of the newly created field
+In addition, the :meth:`~yt.data_objects.static_outputs.add_deposited_particle_field` function returns the name of the newly created field.

 .. _mesh-sampling-particle-fields: